-- SEBI circular no. SEBI/HO/MRD/MRD-POD-2/P/CIR/2023/99 dated June 23, 2023, has introduced a supplementary process for trading in secondary market based on blocked funds in investor's bank account, instead of transferring them upfront to the trading member, thereby providing enhanced protection of cash collateral. - The benefit for the collateral deposited by the clearing member shall be provided by NSE Clearing only after receiving the allocation of the same by the clearing member at the level of client of Clearing member/Clearing member/Trading Member/Clients of Trading member. - NSE Clearing shall not allow any exposure on collateral of a client to another client of Clearing member/Clearing member/Trading Member/Clients of Trading member.
+- SEBI circular no SEBI/HO/MRD/MRD-PoD-3/P/CIR/2024/65 dated May 29, 2024, has reviewed the existing collaterals accepted by CCs, prudential norms for exposure of CCs and eligibility criteria for empanel Banks. - SEBI circular no. SEBI/HO/MRD/MRD-POD-2/P/CIR/2023/99 dated June 23, 2023, has introduced a supplementary process for trading in secondary market based on blocked funds in investor's bank account, instead of transferring them upfront to the trading member, thereby providing enhanced protection of cash collateral. - The benefit for the collateral deposited by the clearing member shall be provided by NSE Clearing only after receiving the allocation of the same by the clearing member at the level of client of Clearing member/Clearing member/Trading Member/Clients of Trading member. - NSE Clearing shall not allow any exposure on collateral of a client to another client of Clearing member/Clearing member/Trading Member/Clients of Trading member.